amithgc/blog.amithgc.com/content/post/25-golden-rules-software-system-design.md

 Database indexes are a powerful tool for improving the performance of database queries in systems that require high-performing data access.
 Indexes provide a way to quickly locate data in a database, reducing the amount of time needed to perform queries and improving the overall system performance.

-A database index is a data structure that stores a subset of data from a table, organized in a way that allows for faster searching and sorting.
+A **database index **is a data structure that stores a subset of data from a table, organized in a way that allows for faster searching and sorting.
 Indexes can be created on one or more columns of a table, and can significantly improve the performance of queries that involve those columns.

-Good examples of systems that use database indexes include e-commerce websites like Amazon and eBay, which require fast access to large amounts of product data.
+> *Good examples* of systems that use database indexes include e-commerce websites like Amazon and eBay, which require fast access to large amounts of product data.
 In these systems, indexes are used to optimize search queries, allowing users to quickly find and purchase products.

-Another example is financial trading systems, which require fast access to large amounts of real-time data.
+> *Another example* is financial trading systems, which require fast access to large amounts of real-time data.
 In these systems, indexes are used to optimize queries that involve trading data, allowing traders to quickly analyze market trends and make informed decisions.

-In conclusion, database indexes are a powerful tool for improving the performance of database queries in systems that require high-performing data access.
+*In conclusion*, database indexes are a powerful tool for improving the performance of database queries in systems that require high-performing data access.
 Good examples of systems that use database indexes include e-commerce websites and financial trading systems, among others.
 By using indexes, these systems can provide fast access to large amounts of data, improving the overall system performance and user experience.

 ---